Beyond Walking: A Large-Scale Image-Text Benchmark for Text-based Person Anomaly Search: Related Work

-\textbf{Person Anomaly Detection.} Existing work on pedestrian anomaly detection typically refers to Video Anomaly Detection (VAD).
-The goal of VAD is to detect events in videos that deviate from normal patterns, and it has been studied under various settings: as a one-class classification problem~\cite{feng2021convolutional,flaborea2023multimodal,hirschorn2023normalizing,reiss2022attribute,zaheer2022generative} where training only involves normal data; as an unsupervised learning task~\cite{zaheer2022generative} where anomalies exist in the training set but it is unknown which training videos contain them; and as a supervised or weakly supervised problem~\cite{zaheer2022generative, acsintoae2022ubnormal, sultani2018real} where training labels indicate anomalous video frames or videos containing anomalies.
+\textbf{Person Anomaly Detection.} Existing work on pedestrian anomaly detection typically refers to Video Anomaly Detection (VAD)~\cite{cao2024context}.
+The goal of VAD is to detect events in videos that deviate from normal patterns, and it has been studied under various settings: as a one-class classification problem~\cite{feng2021convolutional,flaborea2023multimodal,hirschorn2023normalizing,reiss2022attribute,zaheer2022generative} where training only involves normal data; as an unsupervised learning task~\cite{zaheer2022generative} where anomalies exist in training set but it is unknown which training videos contain them; and as a supervised or weakly supervised problem~\cite{zaheer2022generative, acsintoae2022ubnormal, sultani2018real} where training labels indicate anomalous video frames or videos containing anomalies.
 Most of these works focus on the one-class classification problem.
 Consequently, many video datasets are limited in terms of the number of videos or the realism of the scenarios.
-Examples include the UCSD Ped1 and Ped2~\cite{li2013anomaly}, Avenue~\cite{lu2013abnormal}, Subway~\cite{adam2008robust}, ShanghaiTech Campus~\cite{luo2017revisit}, UBnormal~\cite{acsintoae2022ubnormal}, and NWPU~\cite{Cao_2023_CVPR}.
-Although Sultani \etal ~\cite{sultani2018real} construct a realistic video dataset called UCF-Crime, which annotates $13$ pre-defined categories of video anomalies, it still falls short in handling complex real-world scenarios.
+Examples include the UCSD Ped1 and Ped2~\cite{li2013anomaly}, Avenue~\cite{lu2013abnormal}, Subway~\cite{adam2008robust}, ShanghaiTech Campus~\cite{luo2017revisit}, and UBnormal~\cite{acsintoae2022ubnormal}.
+Sultani \etal ~\cite{sultani2018real} construct a realistic video dataset called UCF-Crime, which annotates $13$ pre-defined categories of video anomalies but still falls short in handling complex real-world scenarios.
+Despite efforts~\cite{yuan2024towards,wu2024toward} to annotate UCF-Crime videos with text, datasets such as UCA~\cite{yuan2024towards} remain constrained (see \Cref{tab:comparison}).
 Therefore, we propose a large-scale multi-modal Pedestrian Anomaly Behavior (PAB) dataset that contains large-scale diverse normal and anomalous image-text pairs, capable of addressing more complex multi-modal anomaly behavior retrieval.